Bichesq/Light-Dark-Mode-Project/README.md

 # Light/Dark Mode Next.js Project

 This project is a simple demonstration of a Next.js application with a fully functional light/dark mode toggle.
-It uses Tailwind CSS v3 for styling and supports theme switching at runtime, with the user's preference saved in localStorage.
+It uses Tailwind CSS v3 for styling and supports theme switching at runtime using react context, with the user's preference saved in localStorage.
 The project is bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Features